 As I prepared my Bullet Journal for the new year ahead, I looked back at my index and realised I have been using a Bullet Journal for six months.
 This made me think about the methods I have been trialling and using over the last six month, realising that probably the Bullet Journal system is the longest I have ever stuck with one type of diary or planner.
-So how has using a bullet journal worked for me over the past six months?
+So how has using a bullet

 In The Beginning

 When I first researched using a bullet journal and the supplies I would need to start one, I didn’t understand the concept of a bullet journal to begin with.
 I found it a little ind depth and confusing, but I soon realised that you could adapt the concept to suit yourself and that is what is great about bullet journaling.

 I started out with a standard notebook, but as you may have read in previous posts I quickly swapped to a Leuchtturm notebook and have never looked back.
 I was quick to realise that you don’t need many supplies to start a bullet journal, but it is very easy to want lots of stickers and wash tape to customise the journal.

 I played around with quite a few layouts in the beginning to decide how I wanted my daily, weekly and monthly calendars to look.
 In the end I settled on a one page month view to quickly add everything I needed to remember for the month, and then each week is laid out over a double page spread for me to add more in depth information to.